Article

 “[We met] the day I arrived... we went to the Bright Angel, we were looking around, there was a dance, and he was there with his friend...
 His [Roy’s] friend told me later that he said, ‘see that dark brunette gal, if I like her personality as much as I like her looks, I’m going to spend the rest of my life with her.’ here we are fifty-six years later.”
 5

-Roy and Edna Lemons are buried together in the Grand Canyon cemetery.
+Roy and Edna Lemons are buried together in the Grand Canyon Cemetery.

 While Fred Harvey was ahead of his time in some ways, he almost always hired White women to be Harvey Girls.
-At establishments in the Southwest, where Hispanic and Native women made up a large part of the population, there was still very little recruitment to hire Harvey Girls from these communities.
+At establishments in the Southwest, where Hispanic and Indigenous women made up a large part of the population, there was still very little recruitment to hire Harvey Girls from these communities.
 Most often women of color were hired for the lowest paying jobs, such as laundress and cleaner, amongst other “back of house” positions.

 There were always exceptions to the rule.
 One Harvey Girl working in Arizona remembers a woman of Hispanic heritage working with her in the 1930s.
 She said, “I was assigned to train the first Hispanic woman hired by the house manager.
 She was a wonderful person; the manager knew it, and I know – a whole lot of people at the Harvey House knew it.
 But the railroad men threatened to leave if she stayed and worked.
 The manager ignored them.
 She stayed.
 And that was that.
 Things changed a little at a time.”
 6